allan-tulane/sp23-recitation-01-luciafilippone/README.md

 - [ ] 9.
 The theoretical worst-case running time of linear search is $O(n)$ and binary search is $O(log_2(n))$.
 Do these theoretical running times match your empirical results?
 Why or why not?

 **TODO: your answer goes here**
-*** The O(n) running time for linear search makes sense becaue the complexity is directly related to the number of elements in the list.
+*** The O(n) running time for linear search makes sense because the complexity is directly related to the number of elements in the list.
 O(log(n)) makes sense for binary search because the amount of steps the search takes increases when the data set doubles.

 - [ ] 10.
 Binary search assumes the input list is already sorted.
 Assume it takes $\Theta(n^2)$ time to sort a list of length $n$.
 Suppose you know ahead of time that you will search the same list $k$ times.
-  + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here**
+  + What is worst-case complexity of searching a list of $n$ elements $k$ times using linear search? **TODO: your answer goes here** θ(kn)
-  + For binary search? **TODO: your answer goes here**
+  + For binary search? **TODO: your answer goes here** θ(klog_2(n))
-  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting? **TODO: your answer goes here**
+  + For what values of $k$ is it more efficient to first sort and then use binary search versus just using linear search without sorting?**TODO: your answer goes here** It is more effiecient to first sort and then use binary search when k